Advertisement

 What is Legionnaires' disease?

-Legionnaires' disease is a form of pneumonia caused by bacteria of the Legionella type.
-There are approximately 40 different species of Legionella, but most infections are caused by the species called Legionella pneumophila.
+Legionnaires’ disease is a form of pneumonia caused by Legionella bacteria.
+There are approximately 40 different species of Legionella, but most infections in humans are caused by Legionella pneumophila and Legionella longbeachae species.
 The disease is named after a 1976 American Legion Convention in Philadelphia at which a number of attendees became ill with pneumonia.

 Legionella bacteria grow in water and are widespread in the environment, being found in lakes, ponds, creeks and other bodies of water.